10 Jan Is CBD Oil Legal?

 Three U.S. states cannabis-derived CBD and other cannabis products are completely illegal.
 These states are Idaho, Nebraska and South Dakota.
 Only hemp-derived CBD is legal in these states.

-If you reside in one of the other 47 states, here is how you determine is CBD oil legal for me?
+If you reside in one of the other 47 states, here is how you determine is CBD oil legal for you:

 Living in recreational cannabis-legal states provides you access to both cannabis-derived and hemp-derived CBD products.